Tennessee Defective Product Lawyer

 This is a common defense against defective product claims, as there are some situations where user error or misuse causes the problem rather than a defective product.
 However, this isn’t always the case.

-If you read and followed the instructions for the item to the best of your ability and something went wrong, there’s a good chance the issue lay with the product.
+If you read and followed the instructions for the item to the fullest extent of your ability and something went wrong, there’s a good chance the issue lay with the product.
 Keep in mind that there may also be issues with how the instructions were worded, whether they were confusing to consumers or if anything important was left out.

 If you’ve ever laughed at a warning label that seemed very obvious, that’s probably why – the company wanted to make sure there was no confusion about an important safety point.